 With Game of Thrones formally over and Amazon’s Lord of the Rings firmly far on the horizon, The Witcher is certainly making a compelling case to become a new go-to hit saga.
 At the very least, when speaking with SFX Magazine, Hissrich teased one thing The Witcher will have in common with the HBO mega-hit series in season one: not everyone is going to make it out alive.

-The eight-episode first season of The Witcher will begin streaming on December 20.
+The eight-episode first season of The Witcher is currently streaming on Netflix.